TheDaleks/ContentDK/Markdowns/2014-12-04-reciprocal-altruism.md

 As with the iterated Prisoner’s Dilemma, a complete theory of group altruism would be extremely difficult to elaborate, but we can still compare different kinds of simple strategies without describing every possible one, and the lessons from the two-person games hold true.
 For example, imagine an organism in a group that chooses to act altruistically to other organisms based on their past interactions with other group members.
 If organism $A$ watches organism $B$ behave altruistically toward organism $C$, then, given the opportunity, $A$ will act altruistically toward $B$.
 After that, $A$ may never interact with $B$ again, but other organisms may have seen $A$’s altruism toward $B$ and will act altruistically toward $A$ at the next opportunity.
 On the other hand, organisms in whom altruism is not observed do not receive it.
 Under circumstances in which the potential benefit of receiving favors is greater than the cost of giving them out, this sort of behavior will enable altruistic organisms extract that benefit without allowing non-altruists to mooch off of them.

 Altruistic groups require more complex behavior on the part of the animals because detecting cheaters requires them to observe and keep track of more relationships than just their own.
 Nonetheless, some more complex systems of reciprocal altruism are known.
 For example, some very intelligent animals, such as apes, are able to form coalitions.
-They are more altruistic toward other group members than to non-members without always expecting direct reciprocity<sup><a href="#ix" id="ref-ix">ix</a></sup>.
+They are more altruistic toward other group members than to non-members without always expecting direct reciprocity[^9].
 Humans, of course, are very good at forming altruistic groups.
 I am sure that you have experienced this: when you learn that someone belongs to a group that you belong to, you feel much more willing to act altruistically toward him and vice versa, without reciprocity necessarily being expected from either side.
 This is possible because anyone can damage their reputation in the group by not acting altruistic within the group.
 (To be clear, I am not claiming to describe peoples’ real feelings toward one another when they interact in groups.
 They are not necessarily going through a calculation like this.
 Rather, people just have an instinct to feel more warmth toward other members of groups to which they belong.)

 It is possible to make the simple models of the previous section directly applicable to group cooperation by treating one player as a cooperative group that coordinates its treatment of another individual, represented by the other player.
 Suppose that $N$ organisms have learned to coordinate their treatment of one another.
 They can then encourage altruism in an <code>$N+1$th</code> organism by treating it to a coordinated tit-for-tat strategy.
 When the <code>$N+1$th</code> organism fails to be altruistic to any member of the group, the group as a whole must deny him the next time he needs help.